Galiia-GR/rsschool-cv/cv.md

 ### About me:

 Recently, I have been actively studying JavaScript on the Udemy platform and solving problems using algorithms on the codewars website.
-I am very passionate about web development, I love learning and I want to fully immerse in development as my goal is to become an experienced Front-end developer.
+I am very passionate about web development, I love learning and I want to fully immerse in development as my goal is to become an experienced Front-end Developer.

 ---